Vietnam.vn - Nền tảng quảng bá Việt Nam

 Expressing regret and making amends

 When apologizing effectively, it is important to understand the value of expressing regret.
-Let the other person know that you feel bad about hurting them and wish you hadn't done it.
+Let the other person know that you feel bad for hurting them and wish you hadn’t.
 This is empathy and sharing.
-The other person felt bad and wants to know that you felt the same way about what you did wrong.
+The other person felt bad and they want to know that you felt the same way when you did wrong.

 “I wish I could take back what I said,” “I wish I had thought about your feelings,” are ways to express regret, add sincerity, and let the other person know that you care about their feelings.